Phase diagram for a copolymer in a micro-emulsion: Key ingredients

 \section{Key ingredients}

 In Section~\ref{pathentr}, we define the entropy per step $\tilde{\kappa}(u,l)$ carried by trajectories moving at slope $l\in\R_+$ with the constraint that the total number of steps divided by the total number of horizontal steps is equal to $u \in [1+l,\infty)$ (Proposition~\ref{lementr} below).
 In Section~\ref{interf}, we define the free energy per step $\phi_{\cI}(\mu)$ of a copolymer in the vicinity of an $AB$-interface with the constraint that the total number of steps divided by the total number of horizontal steps is equal to $\mu \in [1,\infty)$ (Proposition~\ref{l:feinflim} below).
+In Section~\ref{Mtruncation}, we introduce a truncated version of the model in which we bound the vertical displacement on the block scale in each column of blocks by $M$, with $M\in\N$ arbitrary but fixed.
+(This restriction will be removed in Section~\ref{Minfinity} by letting $M\to\infty$.)
 In Section~\ref{freeenp}, we combine the definitions in Sections~\ref{pathentr}--\ref{interf} to obtain a variational formula for the free energy per step in single columns of different types (Proposition~\ref{energ} below).
 In Section~\ref{Percofreq} we define the set of probability laws introduced in \eqref{susub}, which is a key ingredient of the slope-based variational formula in Theorem~\ref{varformula2}.
-Finally, in Section \ref{Positivity of the free energy}, we prove that the quenched free energy per step $f(\alpha,\beta; p)$ is strictly positive on $\CONE$.
+Finally, in Section~\ref{Positivity of the free energy}, we prove that the quenched free energy per step $f(\alpha,\beta; p)$ is strictly positive on $\CONE$.